jimmmmmmmmmmmy/discord-webhook/README.md

-# DiscordWebhookPlus: Enhanced Discord Webhook Sender
+# Discord Webhook Sender

-DiscordWebhookPlus is a Python class that provides an easy-to-use interface for sending messages, embeds, and files to Discord channels via webhooks.
-It offers additional features like custom usernames and image resizing.
+This is a Python class that provides an easy-to-use interface for sending messages, embeds, and files to Discord channels via webhooks.

 ## Features